-In March 2005, following the expiration of the \$500 million share repurchase program that was authorized in 2001, and extended in 2003, our Board of Directors authorized the repurchase of up to \$3 billion of our outstanding shares of common stock from time to time over the next five years, depending on market conditions, share price and other factors.
+In March 2005, following the expiration of the \$500 million share repurchase program that was authorized in 2001 and extended in 2003, our Board of Directors authorized the repurchase of up to \$3 billion of our outstanding shares of common stock from time to time over the next five years, depending on market conditions, share price and other factors.
+Repurchases may take place in the open market or in privately negotiated transactions and may be made under a Rule 10b5-1 plan.
 Our Board of Directors and management believe that additional repurchases made under appropriate market conditions are a prudent use of cash currently available to us in order to enhance long-term stockholder value.
+Under this program, during the three months ended September 30, 2005 the Company repurchased 6.3 million shares of common stock at an average price of \$32.89 per share for a total amount of \$208 million.